 Businesses and investors universally believe Artificial Intelligence (AI) and Machine Learning (ML) can fuel new revenue and profit growth by reinventing customer journeys, transforming the customer experience, and optimizing investments in marketing channels.
 Consequently, Investment in AI and ML for marketing applications is booming.

-· Ninety percent of marketers are using AI to improve their customer journeys, revolutionize how they interact with customers and deliver them more compelling experiences according to a recent survey of global executives by BCG.
+· Ninety percent of marketers are using AI to improve their customer journeys, revolutionize how they interact with customers and deliver them more compelling experiences according to a recent survey of global executives.

 · In parallel, investors have poured more than $5 Billion into over 1,400 AI fueled sales and technology companies to meet this demand.